wacn/trustcenter/trustcenter/privacy/default.md

                 <label id="how_21vianet_responds">How 21Vianet responds to law enforcement or third party asks for Customer Data.</label>
                 <p>21Vianet believes that its customers who should control their own information whether stored on their premises or in a cloud service.
 Accordingly, we will not disclose Customer Data to a third party (excluding our suppliers and subcontractors) except as you direct or as required by applicable law and regulations.
 If compelled to disclose Customer Data to a third party, we will use commercially reasonable efforts to promptly notify you and provide a copy of the demand, unless legally prohibited. </p>
                 <label id="we_set_and">We set and adhere to stringent privacy standards</label>
-                <p>Privacy protections in Azure, Office 365 and Power BI are grounded in
+                <p>Privacy And Control protections in Azure, Office 365 and Power BI are grounded in
                     <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/">Microsoft Azure Operated by 21Vianet Privacy Statement </a>and
                     <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/">Office 365 Operated by 21Vianet Privacy Statement, </a> and the underlying technology that is licensed to 21Vianet is developed using the Security Development Lifecycle (which includes addressing privacy requirements in the process of developing software).
                 </p>